Get access to exclusive updates, the latest news and the inside scoop 🍨

 The Options for Buy Now Pay Later Stores

 Did you know that in 2019, consumers spent an estimated record high of $16.8 billion across Black Friday and Cyber Monday alone?
 Unsurprisingly, the unprecedented events of 2020 harmed the global economy, affecting everything from wages to job stability and global supply chains.

-To say that the economic climate has faced a challenge since the beginning of the pandemic is an understatement, which is why shoppers have tightened their purse strings and businesses are considering how they can lower the price barrier for consumers.
-After all, some business is better than no business and many merchants began to realise this back in the early months of 2020.
-So, what’s the solution?
+To say that the economic climate has faced a challenge since the beginning of the pandemic is an understatement, which is why shoppers have tightened their purse strings and businesses are considering how they can lower the price barrier for consumers by becoming buy now pay later stores.

 Flexible payment options are a frictionless way to drive continued customer spending during uncertain economic climates, which means that buy now pay later stores are the merchants who are making it possible for customers to immediately indulge in new purchases while spreading out their payments over time.

 With the revelation that buy now pay later stores offer, the looming question is, what will consumers spend in 2021 now that such services are on the loose?
 Well as we’re about halfway through the year, we can’t answer that question right here, right now, but what we can do is take a look at the new technologies that are making this payment option possible for consumers.
 So, without further ado, let’s take a look at how it all works:

 How Do Buy Now Pay Later Stores work?

 In simple terms, buy now pay later stores on Shopify implement solutions that are integrated into online checkouts to allow customers to pay for products in instalments, as opposed to one lump sum upfront.
 Even though the financial terms can (and will) vary between companies, each business will allow the customer to receive their purchase immediately, but the cost of the product/ service will be paid for overtime.